gofaniyi/apm-stack-configuration/README.md

 # Additional Info

-To confirm your ElasticSearch docker instance is running:
+To confirm your ElasticSearch instance is running:
 ```bash
 curl http://localhost:9200
 {